Why are vans advertised as plus VAT?

-However, I often sell used cars that are advertised as "VAT qualifying".
+VAT on cars is slightly different to vans and commercial vehicles.
+Used cars we sell are often advertised as "VAT qualifying".
 This means that the advertised price also includes VAT and the customer will receive an invoice with VAT itemised.
-Typically, these vehicles arise when they have been owned by a lease company or haven't left the motor trade since new.
+Typically, these vehicles arise when they have been owned by a finance company or haven't left the motor trade since new.

-As a general rule, VAT is not reclaimable on cars.
+As a general rule, VAT is not reclaimable on cars as there is nearly always personal use involved.
 However, VAT is reclaimable if the car is used solely for business purposes.
 This is what is classed as an 'excepted car'.
 Examples where a VAT can be reclaimed are:

 On VAT qualifying cars, same rules apply on used cars as they do on new cars.
 For more information, refer to https://www.gov.uk/reclaim-vat/cars.